Leo Tilman: Agility

-In a world of accelerating disruption and staggering uncertainty, agile organizations that can assess and respond to change in real time gain an aggressive edge over competitors in the market.
-Agility has become a tenet of business success in the disruptive age—but most leaders still don't know what it truly means and are in need of specific guidance on what it takes to build organizations that are consistently agile.

 Agility is a choice followed by action and hard work.
 It requires specific experience, understanding, and commitment.
 It demands engagement across the organization as well as a concerted investment in people and processes.
 Adopting the agility mindset allows organizations to thrive since it provides a new way of studying environments, making decisions, evaluating threats and opportunities, building cultures and relationships, defining True North (strategic and moral), and decisively executing.
 First, leaders must fully understand and embrace what agility means.
 Then they and their subordinates must be trained.
 It is through that shared understanding, training, and practice that the agility mindset is created.

-Agility, written by Tilman and General Charles H. Jacoby Jr., presents a call to action for leaders across public and private sectors that agility is urgently needed and that it is achievable for any organization.
-When organizations make the choice to become agile, adopt the agility mindset, and acquire the requisite knowledge and capabilities—all while remaining vigilant—agility becomes their enduring state of being.
-Agility is far superior, and far more effective than mere speed and adaptability.
-Organizations that adopt this mindset thrive amidst uncertainty and disruption, and are able to turn today's challenging environment into an advantage—one that supports their vision.
+Agility presents a call to action for leaders across public and private sectors that agility is needed and that it is achievable for any organization.
+When organizations make the choice to become agile, adopt the agility mindset, and acquire the requisite knowledge and capabilities—all while remaining vigilant—agility becomes their state of being.
+Agility is more effective than mere speed and adaptability.
+Organizations that adopt this mindset thrive amidst uncertainty and disruption, and are able to turn today's environment into an advantage—one that supports their vision.